 - Greek yoghurt - Tastes great and packs a protein punch.

 - Quinoa powder - It's completely natural and has a lovely malty flavour.

 - Chia seeds - They deliver great protein and as an added bonus have handy thickening properties.

 - Milk - Milk is high in protein.
 Cow's milk provides the most bang for your buck, closely followed by soy (but beware of those mystery ingredients).
 Almond milk is quite a way behind.
 Choose whichever suits you.

 - Oats - They fill you up too.

-I used raspberries in this shake but you can substitute for other frozen fruits.
-Blueberries are lovely, mango is wonderful, blackcurrants are tasty, strawberries are sweet.
+I used raspberries in this shake but you can substitute them for other frozen fruits.
+Blueberries are lovely, mango is wonderful, blackcurrants are tasty and strawberries are sweet.
 Make it your own.